JonBrommer/Variances-from-Random-Regression/README.md

 This function plots variances and approximate 95% CI based on double the SE.
 The function currently works only with RR of first-order polynomials

 Input is either the vvp matrix itself (Hessian) or an AsReml file and a vector indicating the position of the relevant vvp elements
+K - the covariance matrix of random effect for elevation (intercept) and slope.
+These random effects are here assumed to be polynomials (a + b*x) phi - the covariate which *must* be scaled in the same way as in the analysis.
+Note that your software may internally scale this.
+AsReml will have the minimal value of the covariate as -1 and the mean of the set of observed covariate values as 0.
+Thus, if your covariate has values 0, 1, 2; AsReml will scale these to -1, 0, 1.
+Again, other softare will do this differently.
+R, for example, does not change the scaling.

 # Use
 Copy the script directly into your own script.
 Alternatively, save it as a file to your working directory or other directory (in which case the path tto that directory needs to be included).